Alessiacosmos/RegNet-pytorch/README.md

 ## 2.training
 ```
   1. Create a 'training.yml' file like 'AnyNet_cpu.yml' in 'Data' folder

   2. Open train.py and find:
     'if __name__=='__main__':'
-    Change the 'cfg' to your '.yml' file
+    Change the the path for 'load_cfg' to your '.yml' file

   3. Run the train.py
 ```

 ## 3.trest
 ```
   1. Prepare the '.yml' file at first

   2. Open test.py and find:
     'if __name__=='__main__':'
-    Change the 'cfg' to your '.yml' file
+    Change the path for 'load_cfg' to your '.yml' file

   3. Run the test.py
 ```
 # Reference